Your Skin Is Trying To Tell You Something

 All Over The Face

 Genetic acne will usually affect the entire face.
-If either or both of your parents had bad acne, you can expect to see that same hell on your own face.
-Thanks, mum.
-The exception to that rule can be caused by using the wrong products. "[If someone is using] a moisturiser and everywhere that product goes, they break out," Dr. Gross says, "[then odds are] that particular ingredient is making you break out."
+If one or more of your parents had bad acne, you can expect to see that same hell on your own face.
+Thanks, mom.
+The exception to that rule can be caused by using the wrong products. "[If someone is using] a moisturizer and everywhere that product goes, they break out," Dr. Gross says, "[then odds are] that particular ingredient is making you break out."

 When Dr. Gross sees new patients with this type of acne, he asks them to bring all of the products they use on their face to their appointment.
 He then looks at the labels and identifies any possible irritants, and advises patients to eliminate those in their routine.
 If you don't see an improvement after that, Dr. Gross says, then it's almost certain your acne is genetic.
 But in order to make that diagnosis, it's important to first systematically go through all of the possible causes.